Ronaldcdz/Dev-environment/README.md

 ## Installation for Windows

-1. Install Git
+### 1. Install Git

 You can easily install it with [ winget ](https://learn.microsoft.com/en-us/windows/package-manager/winget/) (is a command line tool enabling for windows).

 winget install --id Git.Git -e --source winget.

-2. Install a nerd font
+### 2. Install a nerd font

 A nerd font is required for terminal emulators in this setup.

-   I use [ Mononoki ](https://www.nerdfonts.com/font-downloads) download Mononoki Nerd Font or choose whatever you want.
+I use [ Mononoki](https://www.nerdfonts.com/font-downloads), download Mononoki Nerd Font or choose whatever you want.

 Just make sure to include it in your terminal config.

 Changing the font in wezterm would be like [ this ](https://wezterm.org/config/fonts.html).

-3. Install Glazewm
+### 3. Install Glazewm

 [ Glazewm ](https://github.com/glzr-io/glazewm?tab=readme-ov-file#installation) is a tiling window manager for Windows inspired by i3wm.

 (Opcional) download my config to the glazewm path on powershell with admin priviliges:

 ```$repoUrl = "https://github.com/Ronaldcdz/Dev-environment.git"
 $tempDir = "$env:TEMP\Dev-environment"